Table of Contents

 One feature that adds extra value to the T58A is its intercom function.
 With it, users can connect the phone directly to a door entry system.
 Thus, the phone can display the video on the screen, and unlocking the door will be possible with a single touch.

 Set-Up & Configuration

 Setting up the T58A is a pretty standard procedure.
 It is done via Yealink’s web-based interface.
-Upon starting the panel, users will see that there are tons of customization options, too.
+Upon starting the panel, users will also see tons of customization options.

 Also, administrators can take advantage of centralized deployment, management, updating, and uninstalling to ensure application standardization.
 If equipping your office with various Yealink devices, they can be bulk configured effortlessly.

 Such is the case with the regular SIP version.
 With the Team’s IP phone, it is even simpler.

 There is no configuration step with the Teams-ready phone.
 A simple plug-and-play has replaced this.

 Users have to insert their Office365 credentials, and that’s about it.
 The device will then be automatically initialized.
 Once users initialize the phone by logging into their Office accounts, multi-factor authentication can also be enabled.